 5.1 The Statement of Accounts is a corporate document.
 The Statement of Accounts (subject to audit) has been advertised as available for public inspection and the auditors available to answer questions.
-Following the completion of the audit the audited accounts will be advertised on the Council's website and be available for purchase.
+Now that the audit has been completed the audited accounts are in the process of being advertised on the Council's website and are available for purchase.